alfathenus/CI.Flex.ANT/README.md

 7. Zip generation

 ## Sonar integration
-You can found a sonar-project.properties ready to use whit [Sonar Project] (http://www.sonarsource.org/)
+You can found a sonar-project.properties ready to use for [Sonar Project] (http://www.sonarsource.org/)

 ## Examples
 There are two examples buildAirCompleteDeploy.xml and buildFlexSimpleProject.xml